IBM/integrity-enforcer/docs/ACM/README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md

      c)  Configure the placement rule

-      The [placement rule](https://github.com/open-cluster-management/policy-collection) in `policy-integrity.yaml` determines which ACM managed clusters Integrity Verifier should be deployed.
+      The [placement rule](https://github.com/open-cluster-management/policy-collection) in `policy-integrity.yaml` determines which ACM managed clusters Integrity Shield should be deployed.

       By default, `policy-integrity.yaml` includes a `placement rule` as shown in the following example.